Type 730 CIWS: Armament

 The 30 mm Gatling gun mount designated as H/PJ-12 is extremely similar to the General Electric GAU-8/A Avenger.
 Although there are sources claiming that it is the Chinese version of the Russian Gryazev-Shipunov GSh-6-30 Gatling gun, this appears to be unlikely, since the Russian Gatling gun uses bleed gas actuation.
 H/PJ-12 is versatile in that its FCS can be either separately installed at different locations like the Soviet AK-630, or directly integrated on the gun mount.
 Like the American GAU-8/A Avenger, it is recommended not to fire longer than a single minute at a rate of 4,200 rounds per minute, after which the generated heat would begin melting the rifling of the barrels, shortening its useful life.
 Rates of fire beyond 4,200 rounds per minute increase wear.
 There are one (Type 730) or two (Type 730B/C, LD-2000) ammunition drums each contains 640 (Type 730) or 500 (Type 730B/C, LD-2000) rounds, and other versions of the ammunition drums have been reportedly developed.

 Deployment

-The system has been fitted on board the Type 052 (after 2011 refit), Type 052B, Type 052C, Type 052D, Type 051C destroyers, F-22P, Type 054A frigates, Parchim-I, C28A corvettes so far, and may replace some Type 76 mounts on older combatants.
+The system has been fitted on board the Type 052 (after 2011 refit), Type 052B, Type 052C, Type 052D and Type 051C destroyers, the F-22P and Type 054A frigates, and the Parchim-I and C28A corvettes so far, and may replace some Type 76 mounts on older combatants.

 The Type 1130 has been deployed on aircraft carriers Liaoning and Shandong, Type 055 destroyers, Type 075 landing helicopter docks, later variants of Type 052D destroyers and Type 054A frigates, and Type 051B destroyers (after 2011 refit).

-LD-2000 has been deployed by People's Liberation Army Ground Force and Marines for local air defense mission.
+The LD-2000 has been deployed by the People's Liberation Army Ground Force and Marines for local air defense missions.